FyeCobain/restful-api-project/api/README.md

 ## Commits (newest to oldest)

+**Tickets seeder added**
+* All seeders can be run using 'yarn run build' and then 'yarn run seed'.

 **Categories seeder added**
 * All seeders can be run using 'yarn run build' and then 'yarn run seed'.